Do you ‘dare for greatness’? Come and join a team who are really making a difference…….

-We are committed to ensuring teachers can focus on teaching and have the opportunity to refine and develop their practice in the classroom and develop their leadership skills – we have twice as many training days as is standard and weekly professional development for all staff.
+We are committed to ensuring teachers can focus on teaching and have the opportunity to refine and develop their practice in the classroom and develop their leadership skills, we have:

-In recruiting for the Lead Practitioner role we are seeking the following from applicants:
+In recruiting for our Maths Teacher we are seeking the following from applicants:

-• A degree in Science and good A levels
+• A degree in Maths or a relevant discipline and good A levels, or the equivalent.

 • A commitment to our school improvement process